Mister-Fy/dangerously-elite/README.md

 5: Pharmaceutical Isolators - Independant systems which are in Outbreak, but not in Boom, Civil War, War or Civil Unrest states
 6: Proto Heat Radiators/Radiolic Alloys - Independant systems which are in Boom, but not in Outbreak, Civil War, War or Civil Unrest states
 ```
-The latest update ensures that 2 special states aren't active simultaneously, thus diluting the chances of getting the HGEs you are searching for.
+The latest update ensures that 2 or more special states aren't active simultaneously, thus diluting the chances of getting the HGEs you are searching for.